What is ME / CFS?

 Have you ever had a broken phone battery, where no matter how long it’s plugged in, it only ever charges to about 30%?
 Whilst it can appear ‘normal’ to others and send the odd text or short call, doing so completely drains the battery disproportionately.
 Then it just suddenly dies and is unable to do anything.
 Even with hours of charge, it never fully recovers.

 Another way I describe it is to think of energy like money.
 A normal person may have a debit card and be able to spend any amount they need each day, with an ability to save up and make large purchases as required.
 However, someone with CFS/ME is given limited resources, say 10 units a day.
-It varies for each person, and from day to day.
+It varies for each person, and from day to day, some days you may have more or less.
 However, as an example:

 - Getting out of bed – 1 unit